 - Quinoa Flakes ~ A complete protein, low-fat, gluten-free, and a good source of fiber.

-- Old-Fashioned Oats ~ A good energy food that will keep you full longer because your body breaks down the whole grains slowly.
+- Old-Fashioned Oats ~ A good energy food that keeps you full longer because your body slowly breaks down the whole grains.

-- Tiger Nut Flour ~ A small root vegetable that when ground can replace white flour in gluten-free, Paleo, and nut-free recipes.
-Some even consider tiger nuts a superfood due to the high antioxidant content.
+- Tiger Nut Flour ~ A small root vegetable that, when ground, can replace white flour in gluten-free, Paleo, and nut-free recipes.
+Some even consider tiger nuts a superfood due to their high antioxidant content.